Smart Spending

 How long will a budget smartphone last?

 Most modern budget smartphones from major manufacturers last three to five years with proper care.
 Software support is the primary limiting factor.
 Google and Samsung now offer seven years of updates for their flagship lines, while Apple typically supports iPhones for five to six years.
-Budget Android phones from smaller brands may receive only two to three years of updates, which can leave devices vulnerable to security risks.
+Budget Android phones from smaller brands may receive only two to three years of updates, which can leave devices exposed to security vulnerabilities.

 What is Google Gemini AI and which phones use it?